 - Always hold your infant in an upright, seated position during bottle feeding.

 - Breastfeeding for at least 6 months can make a child less prone to ear infections.

 The pneumococcal vaccine (Prevnar) prevents infections such as pneumonia and meningitis, and studies show it slightly reduces the risk of ear infections.

 However, most ear infections clear up on their own.
-One review of the scientific literature found that the symptoms of otitis media got better in tw0-thirds of children by 24 hours and in 80% of children at 2 - 7 days.
-Because antibiotics tend to be overused for treating ear infections, the Academy of Pediatricians and the American Academy of Family Physicians guidelines suggest taking a wait and see approach for 72 hours if:
+One review of the scientific literature found that the symptoms of otitis media got better in two-thirds of children by 24 hours and in 80% of children at 2 to 7 days.
+Because antibiotics tend to be overused for treating ear infections, and because children may become resistant to antibiotics most commonly used to treat otitis media, the AAP and the American Academy of Family Physicians guidelines suggest taking a wait and see approach for 72 hours if:

 - The child is older than 6 months

 - The child has mild symptoms or an unclear diagnosis.